 First Universalists Again Join Secular Bible Study!

-1stU-SBS attendees will join Philosophy scholar Frank Burton and Atheist scholar August Berkshire to explore the similarities and differences between the ethical precepts and practices of Christianity and Atheism.
+1stU-SBS attendees will rejoin Philosophy scholar Frank Burton and Atheist scholar August Berkshire to continue exploring our own opinions on the similarities and differences between the ethical precepts and practices of Christianity and Atheism.

-Frank will first introduce us to the history of ancient ethical/moral codes, including those of Monotheistic Judaism, Christianity and Islam, and touch on the later teachings of major Christian philosophers like Augustine, Luther, Calvin, Kierkegaard and MLK.
+Two weeks earlier, Frank introduced us to the history of ancient ethical/moral codes, including those of Monotheistic Judaism, Christianity and Islam, and touched on the later teachings of major Christian philosophers like Augustine, Luther, Calvin, Kierkegaard and MLK.

-August will then introduce the atheist perspective on morality with and without God.
-He will examine belief in a generic god and a specific god (of Judeo-Christianity) and argue that it is impossible to be moral based on god-belief except by accident.
-He will ask whether belief in a god has a helpful influence on moral actions, even if a god doesn't actually exist.
-August will present evidence that morality derives from our naturalistic evolution as a social species.
-He will explain how our physical brains affect our moral judgments and give examples of morality found in non-human animals.
-Finally, he will present examples of secular codes of ethics.
+August then introduced the atheist perspective on morality with and without God.
+He examined belief in a generic god and a specific god (of Judeo-Christianity) and argued that it is impossible to be moral based on god-belief except by accident.
+He asked whether belief in a god has a helpful influence on moral actions, even if a god doesn't actually exist.
+August presented evidence that morality derives from our naturalistic evolution as a social species.
+He explained how our physical brains affect our moral judgments and give examples of morality found in non-human animals.
+Finally, he presented examples of secular codes of ethics.

 - Does (or should) the Bible have an absolute moralistic or legalistic authority on Christians?